Sleep and Your Newborn

-Don't try to keep your baby up during the day in the hopes that he or she will sleep better at night.
+Don't try to keep your baby up during the day in the hopes that your little one will sleep better at night.
 Overly tired infants often have more trouble sleeping at night than those who've had enough sleep during the day.

 If your newborn is fussy it's OK to rock, cuddle, and sing as your baby settles down.
+Swaddling (wrapping the baby in a light blanket) can also help to soothe a crying baby.
+If you swaddle your baby and they start trying to roll over, that is a sign that you can stop swaddling.
 For the first months of your baby's life, "spoiling" is definitely not a problem.
-(In fact, newborns who are held or carried during the day tend to have less colic and fussiness.)
+In fact, newborns who are held or carried during the day tend to have less colic and fussiness.

 While most parents can expect their newborn to sleep or catnap a lot during the day, the range of what is normal is quite wide.
 If you have questions about your baby's sleep, talk with your doctor.